 Several hundred-year-old timbered building modules were reused as framework for a new structure to facilitate toilets and information stands.
-The logs were collected from a local site and refurbished by tradition-carrying craftsmen.
-The walls were then mounted on a structural glass base, allowing light to enter under the massive wooden walls.
+The logs were collected from a local site and refurbished by traditional craftsmanship.
+The walls were mounted on a structural glass base, allowing light to enter under the massive wooden walls.

 The 200 years old original building was deteriorating, bound to disappear.
 The roof had broken down and the rain had started to damage the wooden logs.
 A typical fate for many farm buildings in Norway today.